 Is this your first time visiting Italy?
 Get all the information you need in our Italy Travel Guide, including what to pack, the best time of year to go, getting there and practical tips to help you have the best trip!

 Calais – Reims – Nancy – Basel – Lucern – Milan

 All routes assume travel in a 2.5l diesel car.
 Find your costs with Via Michelin here.

 The quickest drive to Italy from England is the straightest, and probably also the most scenic!
 Within 2 hours from Calais, you’ll be leaving the flat plains of northern France behind.

 This travel route from UK to Italy via Switzerland passes through some of Europe’s most spectacular scenery, especially as you approach the Alps.

-You could take a few extra days and stop on route.
+You could take a few extra days and stop en route.
 Pretty Colmar, the tri-national medieval city of Basel and elegant Lucerne with it’s gorgeous lake, are all worthy of a stop-over.

-Driving from France to Italy on this route, you’ll find excellent motorway and national roads as you pass through France and Switzerland before using the Gotthard Tunnel to enter into Italy.
+Driving from France to Italy on this route, you’ll find excellent motorways and national roads as you pass through France and Switzerland before using the Gotthard Tunnel, Gotthard Pass or alternative Furka Pass to enter Italy.

 The French Route

 Calais – Reims – Troyes – Dijon – Lyon – Geneva – Turin – Genoa